Montpellier HSC: Continued success & promotions and relegations (1974–2011)

 Many decades later, Montpellier went on to win their second Coupe de France in 1990 in a 2–1 victory over RC Paris.
 The club went on to win the Coupe de la Ligue in 1992 in a 3–1 victory over Angers.
 The club ended the decade winning the UEFA Intertoto Cup in 1999.
 Montpellier was relegated to Division 2, as it was known as at the time, at the end of the 1999–2000 season finishing in last place on 31 points.
 They were promoted the following season, returning to Division 1 for the 2001–02 season.
 The club was again relegated to Ligue 2 at the end of the 2003–04 season and went on to spend five consecutive seasons in Ligue 2 before being promoted back to Ligue 1 for the 2009–10 season where they finished in 5th place.

 Title winners & eventual relegation (2011–present)

 At the end of the 2011–12 season, Montpellier won its first Ligue 1 title, finishing the season with 82 points, three points ahead of runners-up Paris Saint-Germain.
-On 20 May 2012, in a game marred by stoppages for crowd violence, John Utaka scored a brace to secure a 2–1 victory over Auxerre, winning the Ligue 1 title for Montpellier.
+The league-winning match took place on 20 May 2012, in a game marred by stoppages for crowd violence which saw John Utaka score a brace to secure a 2–1 victory over Auxerre.
 Olivier Giroud, who finished the season with 21 goals and 9 assists, was the league's top goal scorer.
 Despite being tied on goals with Paris Saint-Germain attacker Nenê, he was named the league's top scorer by the Ligue de Football Professionnel due to finishing with more goals in open play.

 On 26 April 2025, after 16 consecutive seasons in Ligue 1, Montpellier was relegated to Ligue 2.